ArdeshirV/ArdeshirV.Tools.QrCode/README.md

 QR Code Generator

-This project is a downgrade of QrCodeGenerator for C# 2.0 You can find more information <a href"here https://github.com/manuelbl/QrCodeGenerator">here</a>
+This project is a downgrade of QrCodeGenerator for C# 2.0 You can find more information <a href="here https://github.com/manuelbl/QrCodeGenerator">here</a>

 Copyright Manuel Bleichenbacher & Project Nayuki & ArdeshirV, Licensed under MIT